thaonhi12a11922/file-browser-system/README.md

 - `unistd.h`
 - `dirent.h`

-These are standard low-level C/POSIX libraries.
+These are standard low-level C libraries.

 ---